fsjavier/hoodsap-api/README.md

 #### Short term goals

 - Reporting System for users to report posts, profiles, or events that violate community guidelines.
 This feature is already prepared on the backend.
+- Allowing users to post more than image (up to 3) for a post.
+- Enabling social accounts registration.
 - Switching to a Geospatial Database to enhance the precision and efficiency of location-based filtering.
 - Implementing a dedicated notifications section to keep users informed about important activities related to their posts, events, and interactions.
 This includes new followers, comments, likes, and updates on events they're interested in.